buildfunctionality/NationalBenefitsChallenge/README.md

 1. Install dependencies
 2. Run the application
-  A) start docker with docker-compose up -d
+  A) start docker with docker-compose up -d you can run if you set as start-up project the docker-compose

 ## Features
 - CRUD for Products & SubCategories